openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 Here are two potential outcomes for the roll:

-*If the GM chooses **success with a twist**, they might rule that Pelias is able to open the lock; however, just as he finishes the job, he begins to hear a faint hissing sound from the door.
+*If the GM chooses **success with a twist**, they might rule that Pelias is able to open the lock; however, just as he finishes the job, he begins to hear a faint hissing sound from*
+*the door.
 A poison gas trap!
+The burglar immediately falls*
+___
-The burglar immediately falls unconscious, and the rest of the party must decide what to do before the gas reaches them in a matter of seconds.*
+*unconscious, and the rest of the party must decide what to do before the gas reaches them in a matter of seconds.*

 *If the GM chooses **failure, but the story progresses**, they might rule that although Pelias is unable to get the lock open, he hears footsteps approaching from around the corner accompanied by the familiar jingle of a jailer's keychain.
 If the party can position themselves quickly enough, they may be able to get the keys without a fight.*

 Notice how both of these options allow Pelias's action to drive the story forward just as much as a successful roll would have.

 ### What NOT to do

 In the above example, what might often happen at a gaming table is that upon seeing the halfling's failure, another character immediately steps forward, say the barbarian, and attempts to force the door down.
 In Open Legend, such a reaction is frowned upon because it would mean that the burglar's roll didn't matter.
 It didn't drive the story at all.
 Instead, the barbarian should wait for the GM to interpret the result of Pelias's roll.
 The GM has a right to interpret the results of a failed action roll so that they can ensure that every roll matters.
 Players should make a special effort to avoid stepping on the GM's toes in this regard.

+<div style="margin-top: 50px"></div>

 > ### Old Habits Die Hard
 > If you've played other RPGs in the past, you may be tempted to immediately follow another player's failed roll with an action roll of your own.